nimiq/safe/README.md

       XSomeOtherElement,
       // ... add all child x-elements here
     ]
   }

-  // optional; a list of listeners that will be attached to the child x-elements (see above)
-  // and their children as well
-  listeners() {
-    return {
-      // the left side is the name of the x-element and the right side the callback method
-      // note that the method names are strings here, not references 'x-my-element': '_myElementChanged',
-      ...
-    }
-  }

-  // this is the listener and will be called automatically, see above _myElementChanged() {
-    // do something special when <x-my-element> changes, e.g. update another x-element accordingly.
-  }

   // optional; instead of putting all the x-elements in your page,